dhirajsb/camel-salesforce/README.md

 * queryMore - Retrieves more results (in case of large number of results) using result link returned from the 'query' API
 * search - Runs a Salesforce SOSL query

+For example, the following producer endpoint uses the upsertSObject API, with the sObjectIdName parameter specifying 'Name' as the external id field.
+The request message body should be an SObject DTO generated using the maven plugin.
+The response message will either be NULL if an existing record was updated, or [CreateSObjectResult](https://github.com/dhirajsb/camel-salesforce/blob/master/src/main/java/org/fusesource/camel/component/salesforce/api/dto/CreateSObjectResult.java) with an id of the new record, or a list of errors while creating the new object.

+	...to("force:upsertSObject?sObjectIdName=Name")...

 ## Bulk API ##

 Producer endpoints can use the following APIs.
 All Job data formats, i.e. xml, csv, zip/xml, and zip/csv are supported.